At Wellington Management, we believe in actively investing in the communities in which we live and work.

-Organizations that have submitted letters of inquiry will be prescreened by the GMA Foundations, and those that best meet its mission and guidelines will be invited to fill out a complete grant application in August and be reviewed as part of the Foundation’s GRC process in September and October.
+Organizations that have submitted an LOI will be prescreened by GMA Foundations, and those that best meet the Foundation’s mission and guidelines will be invited to fill out a complete grant application in August and be reviewed as part of the Foundation’s GRC process in September and October.
 Grants decisions are made and communicated in mid-December and funds are transferred at the end of January.

 The US Wellington Management Foundation is a Section 501(c)(3) public charity and is not open to investors.

-For general inquiries, please contact Karen Pfefferle, Art Curator and Manager of Philanthropy, at firstname.lastname@example.org or (617) 790-7454.
+For general inquiries, please contact Karen Pfefferle, Art Curator and Foundation Executive Director, at [email protected] or (617) 790-7454.

 For inquiries regarding grant applications please use the contact information provided in the “Application process” section above.